dynatrace-oss/barista/CODING_STANDARDS.md

 - `Object.prototype.hasOwnProperty` should be used in for-in loops to exclude unwanted prototype properties.
 - Prefer `for-of` and `Object.keys` over `for-in` when possible.
+- Each `switch` statement should include a default statement group, even if it contains no code.
+- Only use `this` in class constructors and methods, or in arrow functions defined within class constructors and methods.
+- Never use `this` to refer to the global object, the context of an `eval`, the target of an event, or unnecessarily `call()`ed or `apply()`ed functions.

 #### Try-Catch